fuzzylabs/evidently-monitoring-pattern/docs/Concepts.md

     python prepare_demo.py --download
     ```

-    This step downlaods the Kaggle dataset as a zip file "housesalesprediction.zip" inside `datasets` folder.
-The downloaded zip file will be extracted as "kc_house_data.csv".
+    This step downlaods the Kaggle dataset as a zip file `housesalesprediction.zip` inside `datasets` folder.
+The downloaded zip file will be extracted as `kc_house_data.csv`.
 Finally, to help Evidently to process the input data, the `date` column of `kc_house_data.csv` will be converted to a pandas datetime object and a new dataset will be saved as `processed_house_data.csv` inside the same folder.

 - Prepare datasets step